KeisGSmit/Milestone1/README.md

 In this section I want to provide a deep insight into my UX process.
  I have explored [the strategy plane, the scope plane and the structure plane](wireframes/theuxdesign.pdf) in as much depth as I possibly could.
 The link should open a pdf file.
-This should be opened and read.
+This should be opened and read, before continuing with this document.

 The colour schemes/pallet used in this website is shades of blue:
 - The main landing page is #3611ed.
+- The colours of the links in the navigation bar was supllied by bootstrap
-- the callout backgrounds (Slogan and quotes) have a black background (rgba(0,0,0,0.25)) that is slightly transparent which gives a darker blue background.
+- The callout backgrounds (Slogan and quotes) have a black background (rgba(0,0,0,0.25)) that is slightly transparent which gives a darker blue background.
 - The font on the landing page is #ffffff
-- the font colour for the learn more section is #000000
+- The font colour for the learn more section is #000000
+- The background of the learn more section is purely negative space: in other words #ffffff
-- the secondary navigation bars #3611ed
+- The secondary navigation bars are coloured #3611ed
+- The colours of the buttons were supllied by bootstrap
+- The form has a a black background (rgba(0,0,0,0.25))
+- The submit button colour was also provided by bootstrap
+- The footer background is #1c0686
+- The footer font is rgb(255, 255, 255)
+- The footer links have no been changed so that they stand out as negative space to draw attention.

 I mentioned in the pdf that I will provide a list of User Stories.
 We will assume all Users will start at the landing page.
 The User can then navigate through the site as they wish to achieve other goals of other users.